Skip to main content

 Rate of slide has increased significantly in recent days

-featured in News & reviews Author Pam Williamson, Les 2 Alpes Editor Updated
+featured in News & Reviews Author Pam Williamson, Les 2 Alpes Editor Updated

 The prefecture of Isere and the Haute-Alpes released new information to say that the current rate of the slide is now around 6 metres per day.